 Chicago, Illinois, US

 Albert Blake Dick (1856 - 1934), founder and namesake of the A.B.
 Dick Company, licensed the Edison Mimeograph from Thomas Alva Edison (1847 - 1831) so he could distribute it through his office supply business.
-This licensing agreement proved lucrative for both parties.
-The Edison typewriter was designed specifically to cut stencils out of wax paper for Edison's mimeograph machines.
+This licensing agreement was not lucrative for either party.
+The Edison was designed specifically to cut stencils out of wax paper for Edison's mimeograph machines.
 Aside from being a good stencil cutting machine, as a bonus, it was supposed to be a good typewriter, too.
-The problem was that the Edison was bad at both functions and a nightmare to operate.
+The problem was that the Edison was bad at both and a nightmare to operate.
 Its pedigree alone wasn't enough to make it a success.

 The Edison typewriter was in part a failure because it was an index, upstrike machine when frontstrike typewriters with keyboards were already coming to market.
 It also failed because it typed just 30 words per minute while other typewriters were able to produce 80 or more (see advertisement below that actually points out the typewriter's lack of speed).
-And it failed because most other typewriters were already better at cutting out stencils for the mimeograph.
+And it failed because most other typewriters were already better at cutting stencils for mimeographs.
 Lastly, it failed because other typewriter manufacturers were pressuring retailers to either stop selling the Edison or they would pull their more established brands.